You are hereHome >

 - Boron: We found significant concentrations of boron, as high as 4700 parts per million (ppm) in popular slime toys.
 Due to significant evidence that that these levels of boron are hazardous upon ingestion, the European Union, United Arab Emirates, Canada and Jordan have all taken action to protect children’s health.

 - Small parts are pieces that might block a child’s airway.
 Children, especially those under age three, can choke on small parts.
 Our researchers identified toys that contain small parts, but do not have warning labels when sold online - including Hatchimals and L.O.L.
 Surprise toys.

 - Balloons cause more children to choke to death than any other toy or children’s product.
 We found that 87% of the latex balloons we surveyed on Amazon’s website lacked the legally required warning indicating that the toy presents a choking hazard for children under 8.
 We also found a balloon set on store shelves that has misleading warning labels that make it appear safe for children between ages 3 and 8.

 - Privacy-Invasive Toys: We alert parents and toy givers to so-called “connected toys” that may violate children’s privacy and other consumer protection laws.
 As more and more products are part of the “Internet of Things,” data collection and the sharing of consumer information become greater concerns.
 As an example, we have included details on VTech’s collection of children’s data, which was discovered earlier this year.
-We also highlight the Mozilla Foundation’s findings that two toys, an Amazon kids’ tablet and a robot made by Wonder Workshop, fail to meet the Foundation’s minimum privacy and security standards.
+We also highlight the Mozilla Foundation’s findings that an Amazon kids’ tablet fails to meet the Foundation’s minimum privacy and security standards.